-How many total jumps do you have and how many of these are camera jumps?
+How many total jumps do you have and how many of these do you estimate are jumps with students?

 What canopies do you jump and why?

-What advice do you have for anyone who is looking to start flying camera?
+What advice do you have for anyone who is thinking about becoming an instructor?

 When you’re not skydiving, how do you like to spend your spare time?

-Tell us something that is little known about your yourself?
+Tell us something that is little known about yourself?